Analyzing ATAC Sequencing: A Helpful Guide

 “An exponential increase of curated ATAC-seq datasets and publications indicates its value in a wide spectrum of biological questions, such as depicting enhancer landscapes in healthy mammalian tissue and cell types, studying accessibility changes between normal hematopoiesis and leukemia, as well as the chromatin state within schizophrenia patients and The Cancer Genome Atlas (TCGA) pan-cancer cohort.”

 It is gaining popularity in many biological areas like immunology and oncology.
-Even those studying aging are utilizing this fundamental sequencing.
+Even those studying aging are utilizing this fundamental single cell sequencing.

 ATAC-Seq and its Utilization in Cancer Research

 Tissue development and maintenance via gene expression are controlled by epigenetic mechanisms.
 And researchers suspect that the disruption of normal epigenetic processes is what results in cancerous cells.
 In fact, a non-functioning cell is a rough explanation of what a cancer cell is.
 For example, when there’s a large portion of a liver made up of cancerous liver cells, the problem is that there is now a large section of the liver that isn’t functioning properly.
 Unless prevented from continued proliferation, the cancer cells will eventually spread and render the liver useless.

 Where do chromatins and epigenetics come into play?

 In an analysis done by Shikhar Sharma, Theresa Kelly, and Peter Jones, called Epigenetics in Cancer, they write:

 “The genetic origin of cancer is widely accepted; however, recent studies suggest that epigenetic alterations may be the key initiating events in some forms of cancer.
 These findings have led to a global initiative to understand the role of epigenetics in the initiation and propagation of cancer.”